Healthy Alfredo Sauce with Greek Yogurt

 Absolutely.
 I make a batch and store it in a glass jar in the fridge for up to 4 days.
 Just reheat it gently—low heat is key so the yogurt doesn’t separate.
 A splash of milk or pasta water brings it right back to creamy perfection.

-EASY Alfredo Sauce with Greek Yogurt and Parmesan
+Healthy Alfredo Sauce with Greek Yogurt

-Gluten-Free diet-friendly recipe
+Gluten-Free

 4.86 from 7 votes